Equal Rights Amendment: Public opinion

+Congressional passage (1970–1972)

 In February 1970, NOW picketed the United States Senate, a subcommittee of which was holding hearings on a constitutional amendment to lower the voting age to 18.
 NOW disrupted the hearings and demanded a hearing on the Equal Rights Amendment and won a meeting with senators to discuss the ERA.
 That August, over 20,000 American women held a nationwide Women's Strike for Equality protest to demand full social, economic, and political equality.
 Said Betty Friedan of the strike, "All kinds of women's groups all over the country will be using this week on August 26 particularly, to point out those areas in women's life which are still not addressed.
 For example, a question of equality before the law; we are interested in the Equal Rights Amendment."
 Despite being centered in New York City—which was regarded as one of the biggest strongholds for NOW and other groups sympathetic to the women's liberation movement such as Redstockings—and having a small number of participants in contrast to the large-scale anti-war and civil rights protests that had occurred in the recent time prior to the event, the strike was credited as one of the biggest turning points in the rise of second-wave feminism.

 In Washington, D.C., protesters presented a sympathetic Senate leadership with a petition for the Equal Rights Amendment at the U.S. Capitol.
 Influential news sources such as Time also supported the cause of the protestors.
 Soon after the strike took place, activists distributed literature across the country as well.
 In 1970, congressional hearings began on the ERA.

 On August 10, 1970, Michigan Democrat Martha Griffiths successfully brought the Equal Rights Amendment to the House floor, after 15 years of the joint resolution having languished in the House Judiciary Committee.
 The joint resolution passed in the House and continued on to the Senate, which voted for the ERA with an added clause that women would be exempt from the military.
 The 91st Congress, however, ended before the joint resolution could progress any further.